charlesyifanli/algorithm/leetcode/README.md

-# structure👋
+# Introduction👋
-🌱 🌱 Algorithm practice primarily revolves around Python programming,<br>
+✨✨ Algorithm practice primarily revolves around Python programming,<br> ✨✨ while other languages serve as a secondary interest.<br>
-🌱 🌱 while other languages serve as a secondary interest.<br>
+✨✨ References are all in directory called materials.<br>
-🌱 🌱 Here is the project structure<br>
+🌱 🌱 Good luck to you all!

-## references✨✨ in directory materials
+## 👇👇The following is directory structure

 ```
 C:.